RobertBonagura/CS440-Intro-to-AI/midterm.md

 ## Question 2
 #### 1. What is the minimum number of cells that the shortest path first algorithm needs to expand in the grid shown in Figure 3 before finding a path to the goal (and why)?

+For the shortest path first algorithm, we will define the weight between each neighboring cell as 1.
+Therefore, because all weights are the same, shortest path first will perform functionally the same as Breadth First Search.

-We can find the minium number of cells needed to expand by counting each cell at every frontier untill we reach the first frontier where the goal cell is a neighbor.
+We can find the minium number of cells needed to expand by counting each cell at every frontier untill we eventually reach the a frontier that has the goal cell as a neighbor.

 ![](./Question2-1.jpg)
 <br>